 About me.

-If you’re needing a bio of me in preparation for an event (or whatever), feel free to assemble something (as brief as you like) from the details.
+If you’re needing a bio of me in preparation for an event (or whatever), feel free to assemble something (as brief as you like) from the details below.
 I’ve included a short version, should you prefer to cut to the chase.

 Also below are a couple of photos for promotional use.
 Please credit: Photo by Penny Ryan.
 For further information, contact Mrs Bradley.

-→Please note: I resigned from the Library Board of Victoria in 2012, and I no longer write for the Monthly.
+→Please note: I resigned from the Library Board of Victoria in 2012.

-As a curator, Robyn has explored aspects of Melbourne and Victoria’s history in exhibitions at the State Library of Victoria and the City Gallery (‘Up’, ‘Royal Melbourne’, & ‘Special’), besides writing exhibition text for the blockbuster A Day in Pompeii show at Melbourne Museum in 2009, and for the Museum’s permanent exhibition, The Melbourne Story.
+As a curator, Robyn has explored aspects of Melbourne and Victoria’s history in exhibitions at State Library Victoria and the City Gallery at Melbourne Town Hall.
+She writes occasionally for The Monthly.

 In 2018, Robyn launched a podcast, Nothing on TV, which ransacks Trove Newspapers, the National Library of Australia’s digital repository of historical newsprint, for stories from a time when there was, literally, nothing on TV.